Calibrating Bayesian Inference: Introduction

-Philosophical and statistical justification of Bayesian inference is rooted in making coherent decisions under uncertainty \citep{DeGroot1970, Savage1954}: encoding \emph{a priori} knowledge by a proper probability measure and updating knowledge by Bayes' formula after observing new data.
-However, applications of Bayesian procedures in psychology have been largely instrumental rather than philosophical.
-Explicit justifications linking priors to researchers' beliefs remain scarce, whereas the reliance on default or conjugate priors is widespread.
-Three rationales are typically offered to defend this practice.
+Based on performance, three rationales are typically offered to defend the pragmatic use of Bayesian methods.
 First, certain default priors, especially ``weakly informative'' and ``objective'' priors \citep[e.g.,][]{BergerEtAl2015, BergerBernardoSun2024, DattaMukerjee2004, GelmanEtAl2008}, have been shown to exhibit desirable theoretical properties or strong empirical performance in the extant literature.
 Second, under suitable regularity conditions, the impact of priors diminishes as the sample size increases and the resulting posterior-based inference often resembles its frequentist counterpart in large samples \cite[e.g., the Bernstein-von Mises theorem;][Chapter 10]{vanderVaart1998}.
 Third, sensitivity analysis is typically recommended to ensure the robustness of statistical conclusions to different choices of priors \citep[e.g.,][]{DepaoliEtAl2020, Depaoli2022, vanErpEtAl2018}.